Sahariar/Interview-quash/README.md

 ![Version](https://img.shields.io/badge/version-1.0.1-blue.svg?cacheSeconds=2592000)
 [![Twitter: Sahariar\_\_Kabir](https://img.shields.io/twitter/follow/Sahariar\_\_Kabir.svg?style=social)](https://twitter.com/Sahariar\_\_Kabir)

-> A Place To Test Your Theory ofProgramming Languages.
-Site has ability to reder client side.
+> A Place To Test Your Theory of Programming Languages.
+The site can render client side.
 Fully Responsive, Have  Quiz for 4 Popular Programing Library and Languages.

 ### 🏠 [Homepage](https://interview-quash.netlify.app/)

 ### ✨ [Demo](https://interview-quash.netlify.app/)

-* What I did for this Project?
+ What did i do for this Project?
   * Added Logo and Favicon,
   * Added Header component,
   * used Tailwindcss with daisyUi,
-  * used lottie react animation for Animation
+  * used Lottie react animation for Animation
-  * Use React-router for Routing url and Client site rendering.
+  * Use React-router for Routing URL and Client site rendering.
-  * Used UseContext for For data to avialable for Whole app.
+  * Used UseContext for For data to be available for the Whole app.
-  * use props for Show quiz data.
+  * use props to Show quiz data.
   * Setup Correct answer and mark information

 * Feature